lenngri/memegenerator/README.md

     * JWT_SECRET -- *a string, which will be used to generate a secure connection token*

     * JWT_EXPIRE -- *expiration time of token in minute*

+**FOR THE PURPOSE OF THIS HAND-IN WE HAVE PROVIDED A .ENV FILE.
+IT IS AVAILABLE FOR DOWNLOAD IN THE BACKEND DIRECTORY ON THE GIT REPO**

 5. Install npm packages, using the `npm install` command from the command line
 6. Start the development server by running the `npm start` command